Digital Accessibility

 The Digital Accessibility Community of Practice (CoP) is a cross-functional group of faculty, staff, and students who are actively engaged in improving digital access in teaching, learning, and administrative environments.
 The DA-CoP provides a space for members to share knowledge, build skills, explore solutions, and support campus-wide efforts to meet digital accessibility standards.

-• Create alternative formats for course content
+• Create alternative formats for content to meet the needs of students’ diverse learning styles

 Learn more about Ally